HG-ha/nsfwpy/README_EN.md

 ## Acknowledgements

-The model in this project is based on [nsfw_model](https://github.com/GantMan/nsfw_model).
+This project's model is based on [nsfw_model](https://github.com/GantMan/nsfw_model) and [nsfwjs](https://github.com/infinitered/nsfwjs).
 Thanks to the original authors for their contribution.

 ### Recommended Resources
 1. Sirius Framework: <https://www.siriusbot.cn/>